itamar-sh/Neural-Network-for-Images/README.md

 ## Generative Adversarial Networks (GANs)
 In this part I trained a generative adversarial model to produce images of a particular distribution.<br/>
 generator network can follow the DCGAN architecture.
-Generator: FC woth convs.
+Generator: FC with convs.
 Discrimator: classification network which decide: real or fake image..<br/>

 Main points: Loss saturation, Model Inversion and Image restoration including denoise and inpainting.<br/>